 This course surveys major works of British literature from the late-eighteenth century to the present.
 Attention is paid to identifying elements of the literary periods of the Enlightenment, Romanticism, Modernism and Postmodernism.
-Prerequisite: ENG 101, ENG 102, and ENG 201.
-Concurrent enrollment in ENG 201 is acceptable.
-(3 credits)
+Prerequisite: ENG 101 and ENG 102 (4 credits)